el-moudni-hicham/bigdata-spark/README.md

 * Description:
 This project is to create an RDD Graph.

+* Usage :

+> Consider the following graph that represents the lineage of RDDs:

 ![image](https://github.com/el-moudni-hicham/bigdata-spark-rdd/assets/85403056/5ef12fc2-66ef-4908-b8ad-7ebc8a208c1b)

+> The first RDD (RDD1) is created by parallelizing a collection containing the names of students.
+Write a Spark application that allows you to implement this lineage :
 ```java
 List<String> students = Arrays.asList("hicham", "adam", "ahmed", "mohamed", "amine",
                 "abdeljalil", "soufiane", "ayoub", "anir", "ayour", "anwar", "mariam");